Architecture College of Architecture

 Off-Campus Programs

 The College of Architecture recognizes the need for some students to pursue their first-year design studies at other institutions.
 One semester (15 credit hours) of off-campus study should cause minimal delay in students’ educational timetables if courses can be selected from the following list and are approved by the College of Architecture.
-Students are encouraged to coordinate their off-campus architecture, landscape architecture, and interior design programs with the College of Architecture.
+Students are encouraged to coordinate their off-campus architectural studies, landscape architecture, and interior design programs with the College of Architecture.

 Recommended Courses